-There are several components to a borrower’s monthly mortgage payment:
+There are several components to a monthly mortgage payment.

 Principal: The principal is the value of the loan.
-The portion of the payment made toward the principal reduces how much a borrower owes on their loan.
+The portion of the payment made toward the principal reduces how much a borrower owes on the loan.

-Taxes: To ensure that a borrower makes their annual property tax payments, a lender may collect monthly property taxes with the monthly mortgage payment.
+Taxes: To ensure that a borrower makes annual property tax payments, a lender collects monthly property taxes with the monthly mortgage payment.
 This money is kept in an escrow account until the property tax bill is due, and the lender will make the property tax payment at that time.

-Homeowners Insurance : Mortgage lenders will require evidence of homeowners insurance, which can cover damage from catastrophes such as fire and storms.
-Similar to property taxes, some lenders collect the insurance premiums as part of the monthly payment and pay for the annual insurance premium out of your escrow account.
+Homeowners insurance: Mortgage lenders require evidence of homeowners insurance, which can cover damage from catastrophes such as fire and storms.
+Similar to property taxes, most lenders collect the insurance premiums as part of the monthly payment and pay for the annual insurance premium out of an escrow account.
 Depending on your property location, you may have to add flood, wind, or other additional insurance.

-Mortgage Insurance : When a borrower puts a down payment of less than 20% of the value of the home on a loan, mortgage lenders typically require private mortgage insurance (typically called PMI).
-This insurance acts as a protection for the lender against the risk that the borrower will default on their loan.
+Mortgage insurance: When a borrower presents a down payment of less than 20% of the value of the home, mortgage lenders typically require private mortgage insurance.

 How to Get A Mortgage

-For lots of folks, it can be a good idea to do some shopping around to get an idea of what is out there.
+For lots of folks, it can be a good idea to shop around to get an idea of what is out there.

-Once you’ve selected a few lenders to get started with, the next step is to get pre-qualified for a loan.
-Through this process, based on a limited amount of information, a lender will tell you how much they are willing to lend you.
+Once you’ve selected a few lenders to get started with, the next step is to get prequalified for a loan.
+Based on a limited amount of information, a lender will estimate how much it is willing to lend you.

-During the pre-approval process, the lender takes a closer look at your finances, including your credit, employment, income, and assets to determine exactly what you qualify for.
-Once you’re pre-approved, you’re likely to be considered a more serious buyer by home sellers.
+During the preapproval process, the lender will take a closer look at your finances, including your credit, employment, income, and assets to determine exactly what you qualify for.
+Once you’re preapproved, you’re likely to be considered a more serious buyer by home sellers.

-When shopping around for a mortgage, it can be a good idea to consider the overall cost of the mortgage (listed above), and any additional fees involved in taking out a mortgage .
+When shopping around for a mortgage, it can be a good idea to consider the overall cost of the mortgage and any fees.

-For example, some lenders may charge an origination fee for creating the loan, or charge prepayment penalties in the event that you want to pay back the loan ahead of schedule.
-There may also be fees to third-parties that provide information or services required to process, approve, and close your loan.
+For example, some lenders may charge an origination fee for creating the loan, or a prepayment penalty if you want to pay back the loan ahead of schedule.
+There may also be fees to third parties that provide information or services required to process, approve, and close your loan.

-To compare the true cost of two or more mortgage loans, look to the APR, not just the interest rate.
+To compare the true cost of two or more mortgage loans, it’s best to look at the annual percentage rate, or APR, not just the interest rate.
 The interest rate is the rate used to calculate your monthly payment, but the APR is an approximation of all of the costs associated with a loan, including the interest rate and other fees, expressed as a percentage.
 The APR makes it easier to compare the total cost of a loan across different offerings.